BigelowLab/cs2018/README.md

 **Is this part of the REU program?**
 *No. Durring the summer, Bigelow hosts both [REU](https://www.bigelow.org/education/reu/) students and summer interns.
 There are activities that are mandatory for REU students, but not for interns.
 For example, REU students are required to complete a scientific research project and present their findings in a symposium at the end of the program.
 While CS interns are welcome to participate in any REU activities, it is not required.*

-**I see that the potential projects list webapps, do I need to have experience developing web apps?**
-*No, while experience working with web app frameworks (e.g. Python's Flask) is a bonus, it is not a requirement.
-In my experience, you learn over 80% of what you need on the job.
-Of course, you need a solid set of programming (and other) skills in order to quickly pick up the specific technologies that we (or any company) use.*

 ## Other questions?
 Please don't hesitate to reach out to Kevin (kguay@bigelow.org) if you have any questions/concerns about the internship or application process. *If you ask a question that others might have, I will post the Q/A in the FAQ section.*